chrisjenx/cwac-locpoll/README.markdown

 Version
 -------
-This is version 0.2 of this module, meaning it is less new than before.
+This is version 0.2.1 of this module, meaning it is even less new than before.

 Demo
 ----